1 What the County Council offers

 8 Replacing a lost, stolen or damaged bus pass

-If you have damaged or lost your card, or it has been stolen, please let us know.
+If you have damaged or lost your pass, or it has been stolen, let us know.

 If you are requesting a pass to replace a lost, stolen or damaged one you do not need to include a photo.